 ARRIVING BY CAR

 As with most city-centre schools, parking is limited.
-The two closest public car parks are New Rose Lane Car Park in Mountergate (NR1 1PY) and St Andrews Car Park in Duke Street (NR3 3AT).
+The two closest public covered car parks are New Rose Lane Car Park in Mountergate (NR1 1PY) and St Andrews Car Park in Duke Street (NR3 3AT).
 Both permit overnight parking, and both are approximately a 5-minute walk from Norwich School.
-For current parking rates, see the website of Norwich City Council .
+For full information about parking in Norwich, see the website of Norwich City Council .